guigolab/grape-nf/docs/quickstart.rst

     G R A P E ~ RNA-seq Pipeline
     ----------------------------
-    Run the RNAseq pipeline on a set of data.
+    Run the GRAPE RNA-seq pipeline on a set of data.

     Usage:
         grape-pipeline.nf -i INDEX_FILE -g GENOME_FILE -a ANNOTATION_FILE [OPTION]...